d16-nichevo/bible-quiz/README.md

 # Contradictions Bible Quiz

-An HTML quiz designed to highlight contradictions in the Bible.
+An online quiz designed to highlight contradictions in the Bible.
 Give it to your Bible-loving friends and see how they perform!

 The quiz can be accessed by the link below.
 (This is the link you should share with your Bible-loving friends.)